 See Cold-Formed Sheet Steel.

-Also known as a drag strut, a member that serves to transfer forces between diaphragms and members of the lateral force resisting system.
+Also known as a drag strut, a member parallel to the applied load that serves to transfer forces between diaphragms and members of the lateral force-resisting system or distributes forces within the diaphragm.

 Combination of structural elements and joints used to transmit forces between two or more members.